Kurgans, tombs and us, 2024 - 2025

 Recognizing the value of our spaces of memory, to which it is essential to return in any way possible as they hold a connection to the land, our ancestors, and history, we went to the hard-to-reach mounds of the Dnipro region to conduct field research around them: moving between memories, passed-down myths, imaginaries, and the reality of walking through the winter fields, finding trenches, flowers, missile parts, mimicking Scythian rituals, and lying in the eye of a volcano.

-With the support of Scattered Communities - Розсіяне Засіяне Grant program (Asortymentna Kimnata, Insha Osvita, Robert Bosch Stiftung, Goethe-Institut)
+Project developed with the support of Scattered Communities - Розсіяне Засіяне Grant program (Asortymentna Kimnata, Insha Osvita, Robert Bosch Stiftung, Goethe-Institut)

-About the project at Artslooker
+Interview about the project at Artslooker